votinginfoproject/vip-specification/docs/xml.rst

 ---------------

 The actual election information specifies collections of elements, some containing links between each other.
-The entire set of tags must be encapsulated in a root object named vip_object.
+The entire set of tags must be encapsulated in a root object named VipObject.
 See the `sample xml file`_ and `xsd file`_ for more details.

 Each top-level tag is a container for other fields, described in their own section.
 The only required